Broadband Access Center Overview

-This release supports mass-scale provisioning and managing of Femtocell Access Point (FAP) devices that function as mini 3G cell tower in customer premises and backhaul call via the customer's internet connection.
+Cisco BAC supports mass-scale provisioning and managing of Femtocell Access Point (FAP) devices that function as mini 3G cell tower in customer premises and backhaul call using the customer's internet connection.
 Apart from supporting the FAP devices, Cisco BAC also supports provisioning and managing of Digital Life Controller (DLC) devices based on TR-069 protocol.

 This section describes the basic features and benefits that the Cisco BAC architecture offers:

-By using these XML-based templates, you can set configuration parameters and values, and notification and access control on a device.
+By using these XML-based templates, you can set configuration parameters and values, and notification and access controls on a device.
 Configuration templates allow:

 –Conditionals, to include or exclude sections of a template based on, among others, Cisco BAC property values.